CLAUDE.md

 Notes use YAML frontmatter with:

-• publish: true/false - Controls whether note appears on the published site
+• draft: true - Excludes note from the published site (optional)

 • title: - Optional title override for the page